 Power Mentoring Program

 DLF Youth is expanding our efforts to equip the next generation of leaders!
-Our Power Mentoring program will connect high school students from Dallas and Richardson ISD with engaged volunteers for the academic school year.
+Our Power Mentoring program connects high school students from Dallas and Richardson ISD with engaged volunteers for the academic school year.

 Mentors will help students succeed by preparing them for graduation and the various paths they can take after attaining their high school diploma.

 Research from The National Mentoring Partnership shows that at-risk youth who have a mentor are:

 78% more likely to volunteer regularly in their communities